mattcroat/joy-of-code/posts/svelte-state-management/svelte-state-management.md

 {% img src="context.webp" alt="Diagram showing how the Context API works in Svelte" %}

-Let's say I want to use the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) in a more declarative way and this is my dream API I came up with.
+Let's say I want to use the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) in a more declarative way.

 ```html:example.svelte showLineNumbers
 <Canvas width={600} height={400}>